marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 000249A4                 retn
 000249A4 sub_2496C       endp
 ```
 It's not clear to me why only 264 bytes pages are rescaled.
-On my NIC there is a `AT45DB011` flash memory installed, which has exactly 264
+My NIC is fitted with an `AT45DB011` flash memory, which uses exactly 264
 bytes pages, so this conversion will be relevant later.
-The end result is that the offset of the first entry is stored in `[esi]`.
+The rescaled value eventually gets stored in `[esi]`.
 We then
-fetch the value at 0 offset from the 8 bytes read initially and multiply it by 4, suggesting that the whole word represents a size.
-From `offset` and `size`, we fetch more NVRAM content.
+mutiply the first word by 4, suggesting, or confirming, that it represents a size.
+From rescaled `offset` and `size`, we fetch more NVRAM content.

 <details> <summary>Expand - Fetching NVRAM content at offset+size</summary>
 {% highlight asm %}